Spin caloritronics as a probe of nonunitary superconductors: Results

-Figure~\ref{SSE_SNE_UCoGe} (c) demonstrates that the spin-chirality generated by the finite $\eta$ induces the SNE in NUSCs.
+The two-fold rotational symmetry along the $z$ axis ($\mathcal{C}_2^z$) restricts the SNCs.
+As shown in the supplementary information, the only nonvanishing SNCs in this model are $\alpha^{\sigma_z}_{xy}=-\alpha^{\sigma_z}_{yz}$.
+Figure~\ref{SSE_SNE_UCoGe} (c) demonstrates that the spin-chirality generated by the finite $\eta$ induces the SNE in NUSCs, reflecting the breaking of two-fold spin rotational and momentum mirror reflection symmetries by $\langle S_zL_z\rangle$.
 Quite generally, the anomalous transverse transport arises from the asymmetry of the skew scattering of quasiparticles at impurity sites.
-Such asymmetry emerges from the impurity vertex corrections when the condensate has the chirality~\cite{PhysRevB.39.8959,yip2016low,PhysRevResearch.2.023223,PhysRevLett.124.157002}, and hence the spin-chirality leads to transverse spin transport, i.e. the SNE~\cite{matsushita2022spin}.
-As shown in Fig.~\ref{SSE_SNE_UCoGe} (c), the SNE is absent when $\eta=0$, where the spin-chirality vanishes.
-Note also that the anomalous Nernst effect, a electric current perpendicular to the thermal gradient, is once again subject to the reaction of the supercurrent and vanishes in the bulk.
-As shown in Fig.~\ref{SSE_SNE_UCoGe} (d), this reaction of the supercurrent to the anomalous Nernst effect modifies the SNE in NUSCs.
-Similarly to the SSE, the SNE is also fully canceled by the supercurrent when the spin polarization is complete.
+Such asymmetry emerges from the impurity vertex corrections when the condensate has the chirality~\cite{PhysRevB.39.8959,yip2016low, PhysRevLett.124.157002,matsushita2024impurity}, and hence the spin-chirality leads to transverse spin transport, i.e. the SNE~\cite{matsushita2022spin}.
+As shown in Fig.~\ref{SSE_SNE_UCoGe} (c), the SNE is absent when $\eta=0$ because the two-fold spin rotational symmetry about the $x$ axis ($\mathcal{C}_2^{\sigma_x}$) holds.
+Note also that the anomalous Nernst effect, the generation of an electric current perpendicular to thermal gradients, is once again subject to the reaction of the supercurrent and vanishes in the bulk.
+As shown in Fig.~\ref{SSE_SNE_UCoGe} (d), this reaction of the supercurrent in the anomalous Nernst effect modifies the SNE in NUSCs.
+As in the SSSE, the SNE is also fully canceled by the supercurrent when the spin polarization is complete.